walen007/miniNodeJS/README.md

 miniNodeJS
 ==========
+Run (sudo npm install) before use.

-A minimalistic Node.js and MongoDB project.
+miniNodeJS is a minimalistic Node.js and MongoDB project.

-This project demonstrates the use of MongoDB Database in a Node.js application.
+This project demonstrates the use of MongoDB Database with a Node.js application.

 It also demonstrates how you can separate your core application/business